Change Country

 Share This

 Historically, businesses have been required to report unclaimed property to the Michigan Department of Treasury, Unclaimed Property Division.
 Recently, this filing has been expanded to include all businesses.
-Business that would not have filed previously are now required to file a zero or negative report to confirm to the state that they do not have unclaimed property.
+Businesses that would not have filed previously are now required to file a zero or negative report to confirm to the state that they do not have unclaimed property.

 What is unclaimed property?